mysociety/alavetelitheme/README.md

 Then we push [main](https://github.com/handlingar/handlingar-theme/tree/main) branch to production server.

+### Deploy updates on development server or production server
+Use the following instructions to deploy changes that have been made.
+See this [link](https://gitlab.com/handlingar/handlingar/-/wikis/Uppdatera-tema) from Handlingar Wiki.

 Read more about project work order at: [Handlingar Wiki](https://gitlab.com/handlingar/handlingar/-/wikis/)

 This theme is based on Alavetelitheme example theme.
+Read more below.

 Alavetelitheme
 ==============